marczz/mzlinux_pages/security/password_strength.md

     It uses the eff long or short word list, or a German short or long wordlist.
     Packaged in Debian.
 -   [XKCD-password-generator](https://github.com/redacted/XKCD-password-generator)
-    (BSD Licence) is a diceware passphrase generator written in Pytho.
+    (BSD Licence) is a diceware passphrase generator written in Python.
 Is has options to choose an acrostic of the first letters of the words, the length of the passphrase and the range of word length, and the range of valid characteres.